 1979 - Another early leader PURDO and Bob Champion fell at first Bechers

 1981 - CARROW BOY was unlucky at the tenth fence as a loose horse crossed his path on the approach which clearly unsighted him as he simply crumpled on landing.

 1988 - STRANDS OF GOLD gave Peter Scudamore a crashing fall at second Bechers having taken the lead at the previous fence.
 LITTLE POLVEIR took over and was looking all over the winner when an innocuous mistake at the twenty sixth sent rider Tom Morgan into the air.
-Twelve months later the horse made amends for this error.
+Twelve months later the horse made amends for this error for new connections.

 1989 - STEARSBY - A former winner of the Welsh National and Mildmay Memorial at Sandown was disputing the lead with West Tip over Valentines and the tenth fence which he cleared with ease.
 However, at the eleventh he simply galloped into the fence throwing rider Brendan Powell (who had tasted National glory just twelve months before) through the fence whilst the horse remained on the other side poking his head over to see what all the fuss was about.

 The nineties only saw one horse come down when leading UNCLE MERLIN at second Bechers which is dealt with above and the twenty first century has seen BEAU in 2001 unseat when leading at the twentieth and BALLYCASSIDY another front runner dealt with above falling at Valentines second time.
 BEWLEYS BERRY in 2007 was cantering when he fell at second Bechers and in 2009 a similar fate befell BLACK APALACHI - see above.
 Particularly galling for my wife who chose this one over her original selection Mon Mome !!